Miggycraft/GUI_Project/README.md

-> App.java is the main source file, ignore the rest (for now)
+main.java is the main source file, ignore the rest (for now)